 What happens if I do not, or I am unable to arrive until sometime after my contract starts?

-If you are unable to arrive on your Licence Agreement start date please complete the late arrival request form online (log into your account, click on the relevant academic year, then click Request Forms on the right hand side) to inform the Accommodation Services of your delayed arrival date.
-Depending on your circumstances we can usually allow for a few days late arrival, provided we know in advance.
+If you are unable to arrive on your Licence Agreement start date please complete the late arrival request form online (log into your account, click on the relevant academic year, then click Request Forms on the right hand side) to inform the Accommodation Centre of your delayed arrival date.
+Depending on your circumstances the Accommodation Centre usually allow for a few days late arrival, provided we know in advance.
 You will however, be liable for the payment of rent from the start date of your Licence Agreement.

-Please see section 14 of the Residences Rules and Regulations for further information.
+Please see the Residences Rules and Regulations for further information.

 Where is the nearest supermarket?

 In London you are never more than a 10 minute walk from a mini-market.
-In Uxbridge town centre there are 2 major super markets as well as other smaller food outlets.
+In Uxbridge town centre there are 2 major super markets called Lidl and Tesco, as well as other smaller food outlets.

-Who can I talk to if I have problems?
+Who can I talk to if I have problems with my accommodation?

 Can I contact other LBIC students before I arrive?